Senate confirms Mayorkas as Biden’s homeland security chief

 At Mayorkas’ confirmation hearing, senators raised the 2015 report by the Office of Inspector General that criticized him for his management of a program that granted U.S. residency to foreign investors.
 The investigation found he created an appearance of favoritism and political interference by directing the approval of three projects backed by prominent Democrats, overruling staff recommendations when he ran the immigration services agency under Obama.

-Republican Senate leader Mitch McConnell denounced him on the Senate floor Tuesday, saying Mayorkas should be kept from even a lower post for providing special treatment to prominent figures such as Hillary Rodham Clinton’s brother, Anthony Rodham, and former Virginia Gov. Terry McAuliffe.
+Republican Senate leader Mitch McConnell denounced him on the Senate floor Tuesday, saying Mayorkas should be kept from even a lower post for providing special treatment to prominent figures such as Hillary Clinton’s brother Tony Rodham and former Virginia Gov. Terry McAuliffe.
 “Mr. Mayorkas did his best to turn U.S. Citizenship and Immigration Services into an unethical favor factory for Democratic Party royalty,” he said.

 Mayorkas disputed the IG report’s conclusion and told senators he intervened in decisions, on behalf of both Republicans and Democrats, to correct what he considered wrong actions.
 “When a leader enters federal service with the authority to fix problems, that leader has the responsibility to fix problems, and that is what I did,” he said.

-Utah Sen. Mitt Romney, another Republican member of the Homeland Security Committee who voted to send the nomination to the Senate floor for a vote, said he discussed the report at length with Mayorkas in private and was satisfied he considered his action an “error” that he would not repeat.
+Utah Sen. Mitt Romney, another Republican who voted in favor of the nomination, said during the confirmation hearing that he discussed the report at length with Mayorkas in private and was satisfied he considered his action an “error” that he would not repeat.

-“We just endured a president over four years that I’ll say generously had a relaxed relationship with the truth and I think we want the highest level of integrity in positions of government,” Romney said.
+“We just endured a president over four years that I’ll say generously had a relaxed relationship with the truth, and I think we want the highest level of integrity in positions of government,” Romney said.